 1. Though ice fishing is a popular pastime on Kosh, sketchy ice conditions due to warmer than normal weather have recently put a damper on the activity.
 “For the most part, the lake freezes up pretty good even though the river runs through it,” says Walton, “and during a decent winter you’ll have 20-plus inches of ice.”

-Walton suspends a medium-size shiner or black-tail chub on a chartreuse Super-Glo Easy-Set Hook under an insulated, cover-type tip-up that blocks light from entering the hole.
+Walton suspends a medium-size shiner or black-tail chub on a chartreuse hook under an insulated, cover-type tip-up that blocks light from entering the hole.
 “Use 8-pound fluorocarbon line with as little weight as possible so the minnow doesn’t tire out,” he adds, and suspend it 4 to 6 inches from the bottom.”

 For winter crappies and the occasional bluegill or perch, the guide recommends fishing the west side of Stony Point.
 “There are springs along here, too, but again the water is shallow and the fish skittish.
 You can jig for them, but most anglers use tip-downs and stay very quiet on the ice.”

-Walton likes fishing a 1/64-ounce Impulse® Rigged Bloodworm on 3- or 4-pound Bionic Ice® Fluorosilk when jigging for crappies, but tip-down options include a small leadhead, such as 1/32-ounce Mud Bug, tipped with a crappie minnow, or a plain hook-and-minnow rig. “
+Walton likes fishing a 1/64-ounce Impulse® Rigged Bloodworm on 3- or 4-pound fishing line when jigging for crappies, but tip-down options include a small lead head, such as 1/32-ounce Mud Bug, tipped with a crappie minnow, or a plain hook-and-minnow rig. “

 Walleyes travel upstream in waves, resting in deeper holes and feeding in the shallows, during the journey.
 The guide usually starts each day at the 106 bridge and fishes his way downstream, vertically jigging the holes and edges of holes, and pitching into the shallows.

-Most holes along river bends run 8 to 12 feet, while the flats are typically 4 feet or shallower.
-Try jigging a Rock-It Jig, or a Fire-Ball® Jig (Stand-Up or Original) tipped with a minnow, he says, making sure it’s just heavy enough to stay vertical as the boat drifts downstream.
+Most holes along river bend run 8 to 12 feet, while the flats are typically 4 feet or shallower.
+Try jigging a or a Fire-Ball® Jig (Stand-Up or Fire-Ball Jig) tipped with a minnow, he says, making sure it’s just heavy enough to stay vertical as the boat drifts downstream.
 A 3- or 4-inch Impulse® Smelt Minnow is another option.
-If the walleyes strike short, Walton adds a Sting’r Hook to the live bait rig, or cuts an inch or so from the head of the plastic minnow.
+If the walleyes strike short, Walton adds a Sting’r Hook to the live bait rig or cuts an inch or so from the head of the plastic minnow.

 Sometimes walleyes want a larger profile, so the angler uses two Smelt Minnows, threading the first on the jig as normal.
 He cuts the second at a 45-degree angle from chin-to-dorsal and “tips” it onto the hook like you would a live minnow.
 “The angle-cut helps maintain a hook gap wide enough to let the barb sink in on the hookset,” he says.

 Warmer weather also brings changes to the lake.
-Water clarity in particular begins to fall off, and by the mid-summer dog days is just about zero.
+Water clarity, in particular, begins to fall off, and by the mid-summer dog days are just about zero.
 Because there is little structure or cover to concentrate fish, trolling for roving walleyes is the go-to technique.
-Many anglers troll hardbaits, starting with minnow-shaped lures, then switch to shad-body baits as the water warms.
-Run them a foot off bottom at 1.5 to 2.5 mph.
+Many anglers troll hard baits, starting with minnow-shaped lures, then switch to shad-body baits as the water warms.
+Run them a foot off the bottom at 1.5 to 2.5 mph.

 And because the water’s so shallow, he recommends using side planers to take the rigs away from the boat’s path.
 “I usually run 3 on each side, with the inside pair 30 feet from the boat.
 The next set is 50 feet out and the third pair runs 90 to 100 feet from the boat.”